gamesbook/protograf/docs/source/customised_shapes.rst

 -------------
 `^ <hexagon_>`_

 Hatches are a set of parallel lines that are drawn across a Hexagon from one opposing side to another in a vertical, horizontal or diagonal direction.
+Hatches are equally spaced across the diameter of the Hexagon.

 .. |hhf| image:: images/custom/hexagon/hatches_flat.png
    :width: 330